 How to be a Tourist at Home

-2020 has been a strange year so far.
+It has been a strange few years.
 Many of us have canceled travel plans and our favorite events have been postponed to a later date yet to be determined.
 But that doesn't mean you can't be making just as many memories as you would any other year.

 I work in the tourism industry because I love travel and supporting my local community.
 Just because you can't hop on a plane to some remote island doesn't mean you can't be a tourist this summer.
 Here are a few ways I am keeping the spirit of travel alive in my hometown (and you can do all of these, too!).

-Feast on Something NewTrying a new Chinese dish at Alton Baker Park by Melanie Griffin
+Feast on Something NewVietnamese take out dinner at home by Melanie Griffin

 Travel is all about new experiences.
 Relishing regional flavors is my favorite part of any trip.
 You can show small businesses in your community that you want them to succeed while indulging in a meal you didn't have to prepare.
 Try take-out from a restaurant you've never been to before or order a dish you've never had from your favorite spot.
 Imagine you are a visitor experiencing the amazing cuisine of your region for the first time.
 What makes it special?